404Elie/TMS-Magnoos/replit.md

 ## Recent Changes

 ### August 1, 2025
+- **Role-Based Email Notifications Implemented**: Comprehensive automatic email system where new users receive emails based on their role:
+  - **Manager Role**: Only gets emails for their own travel requests when Operations completes bookings (not all managers get all emails)
+  - **PM Role**: Gets emails when any Manager submits request AND when Operations completes bookings
+  - **Operations Role**: Gets emails when PM approves requests for booking coordination
+  - System automatically includes all users of relevant roles without manual configuration
+  - Prevents email spam by only sending relevant notifications to appropriate roles
+  - Helper function `getRoleBasedRecipients()` handles all role-based logic centrally
 - **Vibrant Light Mode Enhancement**: Completely redesigned light mode with vibrant company colors while maintaining perfect readability:
   - **Background**: Multi-color gradient using vivid teal, sunny yellow, and pure white for dynamic appearance
   - **Cards**: Gradient backgrounds from white to light vivid teal with enhanced shadows and teal borders